sfei/d3-SimpleGraph/api/axis-grid-legend.md

       <th>Name</th><th>Type</th><th>Description</th>
     </tr>
     <tr>
       <td>labelPosition</td><td>string</td><td>Keywords for the label positions on each axis.
-Keywords include 'inside' or 'outside' for the position of both axis labels either inside or outside of the axis lines; 'center' to center both axis labels along parallel of respective axis; 'left' or 'right' to determine placement of x-axis label along axis parallel; 'top' or 'bottom' to determine placement of y-axis label along axis parallel.
+Keywords include 'inside' or 'outside' for the position of both axis labels either inside or outside relative to graph area; 'center' to center both axis labels along parallel of respective axis; 'left' or 'right' to determine placement of x-axis label along axis parallel; 'top' or 'bottom' to determine placement of y-axis label along axis parallel.
+Where applicable, axis name can be prefixed with hyphen (e.g. 'x-inside' or 'y2-outside' or 'y-bottom').
 Keywords are assigned in the order they are read.
 Thus a call of "center top" would first center both labels, then move the y-axis label to the top.
 Defaults to "outside center".</td>
     </tr>
     <tr>
       <td>xAxisPosition</td><td>string</td><td>Placement option of the x-axis, allowing you to draw the x-axis line and labels on top or bottom.
 Defaults to "bottom".</td>